nopareidolia/tree-news/README.md

 ```

 Tree News will start fetching news from the Tree of Alpha API and sending it to the webhook.

-## Configuration
-Tree News does not require any additional configuration beyond setting the `WEBHOOK_URL` environment variable.

-## Obtaining a Discord Webhook URL for a Channel

-Follow these steps to create a webhook URL for a specific channel in your Discord server:

-1. Open the Discord app and navigate to the server where you want to create a webhook.

-2. Right-click on the desired channel and select **Edit Channel**.

-3. In the channel settings, click on the **Integrations** tab.

-4. Click on the **Create Webhook** button.
-If there are existing webhooks, click on the **View Webhooks** button and then click **New Webhook**.

-5. Customize the webhook settings, such as the name and profile picture (optional).

-6. Copy the **Webhook URL** by clicking on the **Copy Webhook URL** button.
-This URL will be used to send messages to the channel.

-7. Click **Save** to create the webhook.

-Keep the webhook URL private, as anyone with the URL can use it to send messages to your channel.
-To update or delete the webhook, return to the **Integrations** tab in the channel settings.

 ## Installation and Running with Docker (Recommended)
 Follow these steps to run the Tree News application using Docker: